-Army trainee who hijacked bus tried to escape: police
+South Carolina bus hijack was thwarted by students; Army trainee suspect tried to escape jail custody: police

 Collazo has been in jail since his arrest earlier this month on two dozen charges, including 19 counts of kidnapping.
 Authorities said then that Collazo — a trainee at Fort Jackson, the U.S. Army’s largest basic training facility, in Columbia — ran from the post with an Army-issued M4 rifle.

+FORT JACKSON IDS TRAINEE ACCUSED OF HIJACKING SCHOOL BUS WITH ARMY-ISSUED M-4

-Collazo went to a nearby bus stop where children were waiting to be taken to Forest Lake Elementary School, boarded the bus, but told the driver he did not to hurt anyone, just to be driven to the next town, authorities said.
+Collazo went to a nearby bus stop where children were waiting to be taken to Forest Lake Elementary School, boarded the bus, but told the driver he did not want to hurt anyone, just to be driven to the next town, authorities said.

+Speaking to ABC's "Good Morning America" earlier this week, Kenneth Corbin, who was driving the bus at the time, agreed, and credited the children with cutting the terrifying incident short.

+Corbin said Collazo ordered all of the kid to move to seats in the front of the bus.
+But the seating change prompted questions from the students, especially the children, Corbin said.

 CLICK HERE TO GET THE FOX NEWS APP